Completionary/completionProxy/README.md

 ```

 ## Elasticsearch
-The backend databse used is elastic search (For the version please see [[elasticsearch.version here|https://github.com/Completionary/completionProxy/blob/develop/pom.xml]]).
+The backend databse used is elastic search (For the version please see [elasticsearch.version here](https://github.com/Completionary/completionProxy/blob/develop/pom.xml)).

 The installation is as simple as following:
 ```bash